Sammckay12/dummy_proj/README.md

 As a user
 When advertising a space
-I want to be able to display the dates available - CHECK
+I want to be able to display the dates available

 As a user
 When looking for vacant spaces